prashant1rana/jQWCloud/README.md

-jQWCloud: An JQuery plugin to generate Word Cloud for jQuery v3.4.1
+jQWCloudv3.4.1: An JQuery plugin to generate Word Cloud for jQuery v3.4.1